Checkmyfile Review & Feedback: Credit Score and Report

 This way, you can get a better idea of what lenders and creditors can see when checking your eligibility to borrow money, known as creditworthiness.

-Checkmyfile was the first credit-checking site to give borrowers easy access to their credit score and report online, letting users initially sign up to a 30-day free trial.
+Checkmyfile was the first credit-checking site to give borrowers easy access to their credit score and report online, letting users initially sign up to a 30-day free trial so you can see how it works for yourself without any risk during that period.

 Since launching 21 years ago in 2000, they have provided 35 million credit scores and 8 million credit reports to consumers across the UK.